drewolson/geologist/README.md

 Geologist
 =============

 Geologist allows you to talk to your minecraft server using HTTP.
-Get stats and issues rcon commands via a clean HTTP interface.
+Get stats and issue rcon commands via a clean HTTP interface.

 Install
 -------------